jPicEdt is upto jPicEdt 1.5.xxx an English-, French-, German-, Portuguese- and Spanish-speaking software,

 That concerns languages of Western Europe like English, French, German, Portugese or Spanish.

-Just download one of the i18n_en.properties resource files and then translate any expression that follows a "=" sign into your native language. — a good knowledge of jPicEdt GUI would obviously be a serious benefit in that case ;-)
+Just download the i18n_en.properties resource file and then translate any expression that follows a "=" sign into your native language. — a good knowledge of jPicEdt GUI would obviously be a serious benefit in that case ;-)

 Here are links to resource files in other languages which you can use altenatively: